Connective Tissue: Megan March & Mica Scallion

 This exhibition seeks to engage with eros as a generative force, decay as an agent of aliveness, and art as the medium to explore the possibilities of both.

-Ashton Phillips, Sadie Greyduck, Laura Steele, Dave Bush, Katie Murphy, Dylan Mack
+Featuring Ashton Phillips, Sadie Greyduck, Laura Steele, Dave Bush, Katie Murphy, and Dylan Ricards

 Blair Simmons: Sculpture party